Please note that SIP is not a crisis or acute mental health service. If you are experiencing a crisis, please contact

-SIP has fully qualified and professionally registered psychoanalytic psychotherapists across much of the south-west.
+SIP has fully qualified and professionally registered psychoanalytic psychotherapists throughout much of South West England and Southern Wales.
 Many members are based in Bristol and Bath but we also have practitioners in Devon, Dorset, Gloucestershire, Oxfordshire, Somerset and Wiltshire.

 SIP’s Consultation and Referral Service

 We are a small organisation so cannot guarantee that our members will have vacancies to take on someone new.
 When there are vacancies we offer a consultation and referral service to individuals to discuss suitability for psychotherapy.
-This would most likely start with a telephone conversation with an Area Assessor of SIP, followed by a meeting to discuss whether psychoanalytic psychotherapy or psychodynamic psychotherapy might be suitable and, if so, at what frequency.
+This would most likely start with a telephone conversation with an Area Respresentative of SIP, followed by a meeting to discuss whether psychoanalytic psychotherapy or psychodynamic psychotherapy might be suitable and, if so, at what frequency.
 The meeting is also an opportunity to discuss the commitment of time and money involved in undertaking psychotherapy, and any other factors which are relevant.

 We have a limited number of be reduced-fee vacancies, mostly with trainees following SIP’s clinical trainings in psychoanalytic psychotherapy and psychodynamic psychotherapy.
 For those interested in working with a trainee, we have a Training Patient Scheme requiring a commitment to psychoanalytic psychotherapy thrice weekly for a minimum of two years or psychodynamic psychotherapy once or twice weekly, for a minimum of one year.
 All psychotherapists in training are mature individuals often with several years of prior training and experience.
 They are rigorously selected, continuously assessed, and regularly supervised by approved training supervisors to ensure the highest standards.

 How does the referral process work?

 The first step is to submit a referral request form.
-These details will then be passed on to a therapist (also known as an Area Assessor) who will contact you to schedule an initial consultation at a mutually convenient time.
+These details will then be passed on to a therapist (also known as an Area Representative) who will contact you to schedule an initial consultation at a mutually convenient time.
 This consultation serves as a way of learning more about your enquiry and establishing whether psychotherapy is the best way forward at this point in time.